KaiTheRedNinja/OrionSidebarSwitcher/README.md

 This allows interaction, UI, and state to be kept separate and modular, since they only interact through protocols and publishers.

+### UX Improvements

+The brief requested a "pan gesture to swipe between workspaces".
+My implementation allows for continuous swiping, so you could go from the first to the last workspace just by swiping continuously.

+You can also pan horizontally by scrolling vertically (eg. with a mouse wheel) on the pinned tabs or workspace title, which allows those without a trackpad to easily scroll.